Walter Langley Biography | Oil Paintings

 6-8-1852 Birmingham, ENG – 3-21-1922 Penzance, ENGBack to Artist IndexView Artists Paintings

-Walter Langley was apprenticed to a lithographer.
-At 21 he won a scholarship to South Kensington and he studied designing there for two years.
-He returned to Birmingham but took up painting full-time, and in 1881 was elected an Associate of the Royal Birmingham Society of Artists.
-In the same year he was offered £500 for a year's work by a Mr Thrupp.
-With this money he and his family moved to Newlyn where he was one of the first artists to settle and began recording the life of the fishing community.
+Walter Langley was apprenticed to a Birmingham lithographer at fifteen years old.
+Once he finished his apprenticeship at twenty, he won a scholarship to South Kensington Art School and studied design for two years.
+When he returned home to Birmingham, he worked as a lithographer for a short time but decided to become an artist instead.
+In 1881 he was elected an Associate of the Royal Birmingham Society of Artists and was offered £500 pounds (equal to US$60,000 today) for a year's work by a Birmingham photographer.
+With this cash, he moved his family to Newlyn, at the western toe of England, where he was one of the first artists to settle there and began painting the life of the fishing community.

-Politically left wing for his era, he was noted for his social realist portrayals of working class figures, particularly Cornish fishermen and their families.
-He was a supporter of Charles Bradlaugh, a radical socialist politician.
-His own working-class background enabled him to identify with the villagers and the hardships they endured, many of Walter Langley paintings reflect this sympathy with the working-class fisher-folk amongst whom he lived.
-One of the best known is his 1883 For Men Must Work and Women Must Weep, based on Charles Kingsley's poem The Three Fishers.
-Another is Between The Tides.
+Left wing for his era, he was a supporter of Charles Bradlaugh, a radical socialist politician.
+Walter Langley was noted for his social pragmatist depictions of common laborers, particularly the local fishermen and their families.
+His working-class background and living among the villagers enabled him to identify with the hardships they endured.
+One of the best-known paintings from this time is Between The Tides, and For Men Must Work and Women Must Weep, based on Charles Kingsley's poem The Three Fishers.

-Although one of the first to settle in the Newlyn artists' colony Newlyn School, Walter Langley initially benefited little from its growing fame, partly because of his working-class origins and partly because until 1892 he painted largely in watercolour rather than the more prestigious medium of oils.
+Although he was one of the first to settle in the Newlyn artists' colony Newlyn School, Walter Langley benefited little from its growing fame, because of his working-class origins and because he painted in watercolor until 1892 rather than doing the more prestigious paintings in oil.